loning/universe/06_universe_observer_relationship.md

 ## English Version

-# Universe and Observer Relationship in Quantum-Classical Dualism

-This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 8.6), exploring in detail the relationship between the universe and observers.
+This document is based on the [Quantum-Classical Dualism Core Theory](core.md) (Version 9.1), exploring in detail the relationship between the universe and observers.

 ### Universe and Observer Overview